guettli/future-focused-communication/README.md

 But even on friday afternoon you could shedule an appointment for next week to meet the person who seems to do nonsense/rubbish/stupid things.
 Ask him to explain his intention, his goal.
 Remember:

+## Why is "future focused" difficult?

+It is easy to talk about things you can see, feel and touch.

+Talking about imaginary things is more difficult.

+I think that's the reason why people prefer to talk about the current state or the past.

 ## When to apply the future focused language?